 Blood tubes will be kept in a cool bag during the day, and then couriered to the University of Oxford within 24 hours wherever possible.
-Serum or plasma will be tested by research staff at the University of Oxford for antibodies using a novel quantitative ELISA for immunoglobulins IgG, based on tagged and purified recombinant SARS-CoV-2 trimeric spike protein in a high throughput assay.
-13,17 Antibody binding to the S protein is detected with ALP-conjugated anti-human IgG.
+Serum or plasma will be tested by research staff at the University of Oxford for antibodies using a novel quantitative ELISA for immunoglobulins IgG, based on tagged and purified recombinant SARS-CoV-2 trimeric spike protein in a high throughput assay.^{13,22} Antibody binding to the S protein is detected with ALP-conjugated anti-human IgG.
 This assay was originally developed by the University of Oxford, but has achieved CE marking for use with both venous and capillary blood and is now being marketed in collaboration with Thermo Fisher Scientific as the OmniPATH Combi SARS-CoV-2 IgG Spike ELISA.
 In parallel the same sample will be tested for antibodies against the N (nucleocapsid) protein, as part of the same automated workflow.
 The platform is capable of processing very small sample volumes often encountered with finger lance capillary sampling.
 Serum from a subset of samples will also be tested using neutralisation assays.
-These neutralisation assays use a lentiviral construct which expresses SARS-Cov2 S protein, and are tested in a cell-based system described as a pseudotype microneutalisation assay (pMN), as recently used in a study of Scottish blood donors.
-Any residual material (sera and spun cells) will be stored by the University of Oxford in secure facilities; it is not expected that there will be substantial residual material following capillary blood sampling, but any remaining sample will be stored and assay plates will be stored temporarily to enable assays to be re-run if necessary (e.g. if quality control issues are identified).
+These neutralisation assays use a lentiviral construct which expresses SARS-Cov2 S protein, and are tested in a cell-based system described as a pseudotype microneutalisation assay (pMN), as recently used in a study of Scottish blood donors.14 Any residual material (sera and spun cells) will be stored by the University of Oxford in secure facilities; it is not expected that there will be substantial residual material following capillary blood sampling, but any remaining sample will be stored and assay plates will be stored temporarily to enable assays to be re-run if necessary (e.g. if quality control issues are identified).
+Any residual material collected and stored in the study that, following analysis for the study, has been clearly identified as being of no further use, may be released to other researchers for use in COVID-19 related research projects, providing consent has been provided for samples to be stored and used in future research (explicitly requested, see Section 9.3).